joshuaunderwood7/AdvProgFinalProject/README.md

 Project
 Spring 2013
 CASTLE ADVENTURE

+To Build:
+    run make.
+    program will be located in ./bin/

+    may be executed with .bin/FinalProj

 OVERVIEW
 Your task is to design and write an adventure game for a new software company.
 It is a